AlexzxelA/hello-world/README.md

 ![provisioning workflow](img/ProvisioningClient.jpg)
 ***
-The custom provisioning process requires Customer to deploy Edge Clients with corresponding permissions under his internal security policy.
+The custom provisioning process requires *Customer* to deploy *Edge Clients* with corresponding permissions under his internal security policy.

-The custom provisioning process uses the Atom as single authorization point.
+The custom provisioning process uses the *Atom* as single authorization point.

-CMPS (Customer Managed Provisioning Server) credentials are pinned in the Atom, during CMPS deployment, prior to the first run of the service.
+*CMPS* (Customer Managed Provisioning Server) credentials are pinned in the *Atom*, during *CMPS* deployment, prior to the first run of the service.